 - Steeper Learning Curve – You’ll have to take time and effort to learn the software if you want great results.

-Whether you use a Mac or a PC, you’ll want plenty of logo-creating options at your disposal.
+Whether you use a Mac or a PC, you’ll need plenty of logo-creating options.
 Fortunately, the above options make moving your logo ideas from concept to reality faster and easier.

 We hope you enjoyed this article.
 If so, you might enjoy these resources: